Dhruv-Varshney-developer/Docusign-storacha/documentsigner/docs/IPNSManagement.md

-# IPNS Key Management and Document Tracking — Doc-Sign
+# IPNS Key Management and Document Tracking — DocumentSigner

-This guide explains how the **Doc-Sign** project uses IPNS (InterPlanetary Name System) for creating persistent, updatable links to documents throughout the signing process.
+This guide explains how the **DocumentSigner** project uses IPNS (InterPlanetary Name System) for creating persistent, updatable links to documents throughout the signing process.
 It covers key generation, CID publishing, document tracking, and resolving the latest versions.

 ## What is IPNS and why do we use it?